Philip A. Rea: ABC transporters

+Phytochelatin synthase

-It was Rea’s group (Vatamaniuk et al 1999) and two others (Clemens et al 1999; Ha et al 1999) that simultaneously and independently first identified genes encoding the enzyme, phytochelatin (PC) synthase responsible for the synthesis of phytochelatins (PCs) by transfer of a γ-Glu-Cys unit from one thiol peptide to another or to a previously-synthesized PC for the detoxification of heavy metals.
+It was Rea's group (Vatamaniuk et al. 1999) and two others (Clemens et al. 1999; Ha et al. 1999) that simultaneously and independently first identified genes encoding the enzyme, phytochelatin (PC) synthase responsible for the synthesis of phytochelatins (PCs) by transfer of a γ-Glu-Cys unit from one thiol peptide to another or to a previously-synthesized PC for the detoxification of heavy metals.
 Thereafter, he and his colleagues: (1) Defined the basic catalytic mechanism and mode of activation of the enzyme by heavy metals by establishing that blocked thiols are sufficient for PC synthase-catalyzed transpeptidation of glutathione (GSH) and related thiol peptides via a substituted enzyme mechanism (Vatamanaiuk et al 2000); (2) Determined that PC synthase is a dipeptidyl transferase that forms an enzyme γ-Glu-Cys acyl-intermediate during catalysis (Vatamaniuk et al (2004); (3) Demonstrated that PC synthase is a distant cousin of papain-like cysteine proteases and deploys a Cys-His-Asp catalytic triad to catalyze the dipeptidyl transferase reaction through the formation of a γ-Glu-Cys-thioester intermediate (Rea et al 2004; Romanyuk et al 2006); results that were subsequently independently confirmed by crystallographic analyses of a PC synthase homolog from the cyanobacterium Nostoc sp.
 PCC 7120 (Vivares et al 2005; Rea 2006).
 One of the most surprising findings to come from the cloning of PC synthase and its equivalents from other plants and the fungus Schizosaccharomyces pombe was the discovery of a similar gene in an animal.
 Routine database searches disclosed a homologous single-copy gene (ce-pcs-1) in the genome of the nematode Caenorhabditis elegans, which Rea and colleagues took a step further to demonstrate that CePCS1 is a PC synthase, and that targeted suppression of ce-pcs-1 by the double-stranded RNA interference (RNAi) technique confers a cad1-like heavy metal-hypersensitive phenotype on C. elegans (Vatamaniuk et al 2001; Vatamaniuk et al 2002).
-While other gene products had been inferred to contribute to heavy metal tolerance in C. elegans, CePCS1 was the first for which to a firm biochemical basis for the effects seen at the level of the whole organism was established.
+While other gene products had been inferred to contribute to heavy metal tolerance in C. elegans, CePCS1 was the first for which a firm biochemical basis for the effects seen at the level of the whole organism was established.